 Stellenbosch is the most famous wine region in South Africa – and the part sees the plantation of Cabernet Sauvignon more than any other varietal.
-The region is known for some of the oldest vineyard soils globally, consisting of the ancient, decomposed seabed.
+The area is known for some of the oldest vineyard soils globally, consisting of the ancient, decomposed seabed.
 Stellenbosch is very similar to Bordeaux concerning climate, style, and earth, with slightly warmer temperatures than Bordeaux.

 A certified sommelier fact: the soils in Stellenbosch are mainly granite, loam, clay, and sandstone.
 The clay in the soil ensures moisture for the vines constantly – which means there is little need for irrigation.
-Although the summers in this part can become relatively hot, Stellenbosch is situated close enough to the ocean for the ocean breeze to keep that under control.
+Although the summers in this part can become relatively hot, Stellenbosch is close enough to the ocean for the ocean breeze to keep that under control.

-Santa Cruz Mountains in the USA
+The Cabs of Santa Cruz Mountains

 This mountainous region is known for producing well-balanced red wine made to age.
 This region whole-heartedly supports sustainable farming, and everyone is involved in practices that take nothing from nature but are put back.